ericsonga/APCSAReview/_sources/Unit4-Iteration/topic-4-1-while-loops.rst

   - Test the loop variable
   - Change the loop variable

-- In loops, the Boolean expression is evaluated before each iteration of the loop body, including the first.
+- In ``while`` loops, the Boolean expression is evaluated before each iteration of the loop body, including the first.
 When the expression evaluates to true, the loop body is executed.
 This continues until the expression evaluates to false which signals to exit the loop.

-If the Boolean expression evaluates to false initially, the loop body is not executed at all.
+- If the Boolean expression evaluates to false initially, the loop body is not executed at all.

 - A loop is an **infinite loop** when the Boolean expression always evaluates to true so that the loop never ends.

-- **Off by one** errors occur when the iteration statement loops one time too many or one time too few.
+- **Off-by-one** errors occur when the iteration statement loops one time too many or one time too few.

-- If the Boolean expression evaluates to false initially, the loop body is not executed at all.

 - **Input-controlled loops** often use a **sentinel value** that is input by the user like "bye" or -1 as the condition for the loop to stop.
 Input-controlled loops are not on the AP CSA exam, but are very useful to accept data from the user.

 - There are standard algorithms to compute a sum or average.